nicholaswilde/recipes/docs/vegetarian/fennel-and-potato-cassola.md

 ### Step 5

-Serve with fresh fava beans with mint and scallions and cabbage and sun-dried tomato sauté.
+Serve with fresh fava beans with mint and scallions and [cabbage and sun-dried tomato sauté][1].

 ## :link: Source

 - The Blue Zones Kitchen

+[1]: ../main/cabbage-and-sun-dried-tomato-sauté.md